sudplo/android-opus-official-standalone/TECHNICAL.md

-# Technical Documentation: Android Opus Official LTS
+# Technical Documentation: Android Opus Codec

 This document provides an in-depth look at the internal architecture, design decisions, and technical specifications of the Android Opus Official LTS library.